codycoombes/VideoChat/README.md

 * Database schema with Sequelize

 #### Database Schema
-Please visit our wiki page to see our [database schema](/../wikis/database).
+Please visit our wiki page to see our [database schema](https://github.com/codycoombes/VideoChat/wiki/database).

 #### API routes
-Please visit our wiki page to see our [api](/../wikis/api).
+Please visit our wiki page to see our [api](https://github.com/codycoombes/VideoChat/wiki/api).

 #### Issues
-Please visit our issue page to see our [known issues](/../issues).
+Websocket only works on the same browser with multiple tabs.
+When opened two different browsers, websocket doesn't sync well.

 #### Default Users
 ```ruby